NahidMuntasir7/Multi-Tool-AI-Agent-Project/README.md

 ## 📋 Features

-- **Multi-Database Querying**: Implemented a natural-language query system capable of retrieving information from three medical databases that were converted from CSV files.
+- **Multi-Database Querying**: Implemented a natural-language query system capable of retrieving information from three medical databases that were converted from these CSV files:
   - Heart Disease dataset
   - Cancer dataset
   - Diabetes dataset